Jordyn Hadden

 Service Description

-In Beta Reading, I read your manuscript and give you a 3-5 page summary of the book’s strengths and areas of improvement.
-The summary covers large-scale elements, such as plot structure, characterization, theme, and dialogue.
+In Beta Reading, I read your manuscript and provide a 3- to 5-page summary of your book’s strengths and areas of improvement.
+This summary covers large-scale elements, such as plot structure, characterization, theme, and dialogue.
 This service does not include line-by-line comments within the manuscript.

 Investment